Peter and the Wolf’s Honest Lesson

 NARRATOR: And he started shouting.

-PETER: The wolf!.
-The wolf!.
-The wolf is coming!.
+PETER: The wolf!
+The wolf!
+The wolf is coming!

-VILLAGER 2: Where?.
+VILLAGER 2: Where?

-PETER: He´s behind those trees!.
+PETER: He’s behind those trees!

-VILLAGER 3: I can´t see anything!.
+VILLAGER 3: I don’t see a single thing!

-VILLAGER 4: Are you sure Peter that you saw the wolf?.
+VILLAGER 4: Are you sure, Peter, that you saw the wolf?

-VILLAGER 1, 2, 3, 4: Let´s get him!.
+VILLAGER 1, 2, 3, 4: Let’s get him!

 NARRATOR: As the villagers approached the trees where the wolf was supposed to be, Peter started laughing.